Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 One person might call themselves a coach, but really what they’re doing is mentoring.
 Another might be a consultant but they’ve labelled their service as coaching.

-I’m half business coach, half marketing consultant but sometimes what I’m doing might called mentorship.
+I’m mainly a marketing consultant but I do use some coaching techniques.
+And sometimes what I’m doing might called mentorship.

-It’s annoying (and confusing) that there isn’t common terminology.
+It’s annoying (and befuddling) that there isn’t common terminology.

 Universal agreement on terminology